rafi7391/rafi7391/README.md

 <p align="left"> <a href="https://twitter.com/shaikrafi03" target="blank"><img src="https://img.shields.io/twitter/follow/shaikrafi03?logo=twitter&style=for-the-badge" alt="shaikrafi03" /></a> </p>

-- 🌱 I’m currently Expertising my Skills in Java DS&A

-- 👨‍💻 All of my Contributions and Projects are available at my *Portfolio*.
-  Please Do Check it out [https://rafi7391.github.io/rafi-portfolio/](https://rafi7391.github.io/rafi-portfolio/)

-- 📫 How to reach me https://linktr.ee/rafi7391
+- 🌱 I am a competitive programmer with a passion for developing web content in the most efficient way possible.

+- 📫 Thank you for visiting my profile, and I look forward to collaborating on exciting web projects and advancing the boundaries!

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->